 Amenorrhea is when you don’t get your monthly periods.
-It can be either temporary or permanent.
-Amenorrhea can result from a change in function or a problem with some part of the female reproductive system.
+It can either be temporary or permanent.
+This can result from a change in function or a problem with some part of the female reproductive system.

-In hypothalamic amenorrhoea, the cause of irregular periods is due to slow or no production of gonadotropin-stimulating hormone (GnRH) by the hypothalamus which is responsible for starting the menstrual cycle.
+In hypothalamic amenorrhea, the cause of irregular periods is due to slow or no production of the gonadotropin-stimulating hormone (GnRH) by the hypothalamus, which is responsible for starting the menstrual cycle.
 Being underweight, stressed, overexercising, and undereating can cause this condition.
-On the other hand, amenorrhoea in PCOS is due to the underlying hormonal imbalance that affects the monthly cycle.
+On the other hand, amenorrhea in PCOS is due to the underlying hormonal imbalance that affects the monthly cycle.

-In PCOS, the underlying hormonal imbalance is linked to several symptoms, including elevated levels of insulin and androgen hamper the normal menstrual cycle making it either absent or irregular.
-Some women may not get periods for months while some might experience longer menstrual cycles.
+In PCOS, the underlying hormonal imbalance is linked to several symptoms, including elevated levels of insulin and androgen hampering the normal menstrual cycle and making it either absent or irregular.
+Some women may not get periods for months, while some might experience longer menstrual cycles.

 Apart from PCOS, other lifestyle factors such as stress, diet, sedentary lifestyle, poor sleep, and health conditions such as thyroid problems can affect your menstrual cycle too.

-Although amenorrhoea is not a life-threatening condition per se, leaving amenorrhoea untreated increases the risk of developing long-term health complications such as infertility and endometrial cancer.
+Although amenorrhea is not a life-threatening condition per se, leaving it untreated increases the risk of developing long-term health complications such as infertility and endometrial cancer.

 In PCOS, since insulin resistance is the main driver of the symptoms that are responsible for increasing androgen levels, taking supplements that can reduce insulin resistance can help improve menstrual cycles as well.
-Supplements such as myo-inositol, cinnamon, omega-3 fatty acids, and chromium have limited research around their benefits.
+Supplements such as Myo-inositol, cinnamon, omega-3 fatty acids, and chromium have some research around their benefits in reducing insulin resistance.

-Certain other conditions that affect ovarian function can also cause irregular periods.
-In most cases, you can restore normal functioning of ovaries but in some cases, women may stop menstruating completely.
+Other certain conditions that affect ovarian function can also cause irregular periods.
+In most cases, you can restore the normal functioning of ovaries but in some cases, women may stop menstruating completely.
 Here are other conditions that affect ovarian function that can lead to irregular periods

 Premature Ovarian Insufficiency (POI) is when your ovaries stop working the way they should before the age of 40.
-This means your ovaries do not release eggs regularly, affects period cycles and leads to infertility.
+This means your ovaries do not release eggs regularly, which affects period cycles, and leads to infertility.

-If you haven’t been getting your periods irregularly or have missed your periods for quite some time, speak to your doctor to get the correct treatment.
-Amenorrhoea, although seems harmless, can pose many long-term health risks.
-Early intervention can help improve outcomes and also help you understand what is the root cause.
-In the case of PCOS, lifestyle modifications and medications if required can help restore normal cycles.
+If you haven’t been getting your periods regularly or have missed your periods for quite some time, speak to your doctor to get the correct treatment.
+Amenorrhea, although seems harmless, can pose many long-term health risks.
+Early intervention can help improve outcomes and also help you understand what the root cause is.
+In the case of PCOS, lifestyle modifications and medications, if required, can help restore normal cycles.

 Veera’s online assessment is a great place to start if you are not sure whether your symptoms could mean PCOS.
 Depending on your risk level, our experts can guide you on treatment options that are personalized to your symptoms and concerns.